cristian-aldea/simul-8/README.md

 ### Resolving dependencies

-`glad`, `glfw`, and `glm` have been included as git submodules to simplify the fetching process.
-All you need to do is add the `--recurse-submodules` flag when cloning the repository:
+The `simul8` project relies on `glad`, `glfw`, and `glm` to build and work properly.
+These libraries have been included as submodules to the project, and the right version of each library can be downloaded automatically when cloning the project for the first time.
+To do so, all you need to do is add the `--recurse-submodules` flag:

 ```bash
 git clone --recurse-submodules https://github.com/cristian-aldea/simul8.git